ethbrno/eb2-website/static/hacker-manual.md

 If you’re missing team-mates or ideas for projects we’ve got you covered.
 You can start by writing into the **Find-a-team** chat on our [Matrix](https://matrix.to/#/#ethbrno:gwei.cz).
 Introduce yourself, discuss ideas, see what others are up to… There will also be a **Team-building session**, which will take place after the opening ceremony of Friday night.
 No need to prepare anything, just turn up.
 This session will be followed by a short **Brainstorm**, that you can also attend.
 We will take you and your team through a couple of exercises, which should lead you to at least one solid project idea.
 Then you’ll have everything to start your weekend of hacking!

 ### <i class='icon coffee'></i> Catering
 We will take care of your meals and drinks for the entire Hackathon, conference and coffee breaks.
-There will be vegan options provided.
+There will be vegetarian options provided.
 Just come with an open mind, a knowledge-thirsty brain and enthusiasm.